Inside the Orchestra for Homeschool Students

 When we visit schools, each classroom sits in the center of the orchestra with their teacher- this means that the vast majority of the audience is students from kindergarten through eighth grade.
 In order to maintain the integrity of the experience for your children, we encourage that you limit the number of adult chaperones that sit inside the performance cirlce with your students as much as possible (1 adult chaperone per group is ideal).
 Any additional adults or young children/babies with your group will be able to sit in chairs along the edge of the performance space.

-Anyone who chooses to sit inside the circle, children and adults, will need to purchase a ticket.
+Anyone who chooses to sit inside the circle and/or participate in the activities beforehand, children and adults, will need to purchase a ticket.

 A limited number of need-based scholarship tickets are available.
 For more information on scholarships or additional questions, send an email to email@example.com.